dotnet/diagnostics/documentation/dotnet-trace-instructions.md

 Press <Enter> to exit...
-Connecting to process: <Full-Path-To-Process-Being-Profiled>/dotnet.exe Collecting to file: <Full-Path-To-Trace>/trace.netperf Session Id: <SessionId>
+Connecting to process: <Full-Path-To-Process-Being-Profiled>/dotnet.exe Collecting to file: <Full-Path-To-Trace>/trace.nettrace Session Id: <SessionId>
   Recording trace 721.025 (KB)
 ```

-- Finally, stop collection by pressing the \<Enter> key, and *dotnet-trace* will finish logging events to *trace.netperf* file.
+- Finally, stop collection by pressing the \<Enter> key, and *dotnet-trace* will finish logging events to *trace.nettrace* file.

 ## Viewing the trace captured from dotnet-trace

-On Windows, `.netperf` files can be viewed on PerfView (https://github.com/microsoft/perfview) for analysis, just like traces collected with ETW or LTTng.
+On Windows, `.nettrace` files can be viewed on PerfView (https://github.com/microsoft/perfview) for analysis, just like traces collected with ETW or LTTng.
 For traces collected on Linux, you can either move the trace to a Windows machine to be viewed on PerfView.

 If you would rather view the trace on a Linux machine, you can do this by changing the output format of `dotnet-trace` to `speedscope`.
 You can change the output file format using the `-f|--format` option - `-f speedscope` will make `dotnet-trace` to produce a speedscope file.
-You can currently choose between `netperf` (the default option) and `speedscope`.
+You can currently choose between `nettrace` (the default option) and `speedscope`.
 Speedscope files can be opened at https://www.speedscope.app.

-Note: The .NET Core runtime generates traces in the `netperf` format, and are converted to speedscope (if specified) after the trace is completed.
-Since some conversions may result in loss of data, the original `netperf` file is preserved next to the converted file.
+Note: The .NET Core runtime generates traces in the `nettrace` format, and are converted to speedscope (if specified) after the trace is completed.
+Since some conversions may result in loss of data, the original `nettrace` file is preserved next to the converted file.

 ## Known Caveats